AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: Self
 **Components:**   :: V, S, M (leaf of sumac) **Duration:**     :: Concentration, up to 10 minutes You evoke a fiery blade in your free hand.
 The blade is similar in size and shape to a scimitar, and it lasts for the duration.
-If you let go of the blade, it disappears, but you can evoke the blade again as a bonus action.
+If you let go of the blade, it disappears, but you can evoke the blade again as a Bonus Action.

 You can use your Action to make a Melee Spell Attack with the fiery blade.
 On a hit, the target takes 3d10 Fire damage.